Bali is my hypothetical evolutionary replacement for Java to highlight

 When a language (computer or natural) lacks a specific way to express an idea,

 people will kludge a million variants.
-An attempt at simplicity leads to a
+An attempt at simplicity leads to a confusing

 Human languages have thousands of words and a rich syntax.
-Computer languages
+Computer languages are

-to compare each field in turn.
+each field in turn.

-Further languages should be pronounceable.
+Further, languages should be pronounceable.
 To the human mind,

 unpronounced punctuation is just so much annoying fluff.
 Note that in natural